-Born in Monterey on August 11, 1835, Tiburcio Vasquez was descended from one of earliest settlers of California, as his great-grandfather arrived there as a young man with the DeAnza expedition of 1776.
+Born in Monterey on August 11, 1835, Tiburcio Vasquez was descended from one of the earliest settlers of California, as his great-grandfather arrived there as a young man with the DeAnza expedition of 1776.
 He was educated as a young boy and could speak, read, and write English.

-His criminal career began in 1852, when the 17 year-old attended a local fandango with his older cousin, Anastacio Garcia.
+His criminal career began in 1852 when the 17-year-old attended a local fandango with his older cousin, Anastacio Garcia.
 When a fight broke out, Constable William Hardmount was killed.
 Though not directly involved in the slaying, Vasquez and Garcia fled the scene.
 A friend of Vasquez’s who was present at the fight — a man named Jose Higuera, did not flee and was lynched by vigilantes the next day.

-Excusing his crimes by telling everyone that he was “punishing” the whites for discrimination against those of Mexican and Spanish decent, he ranged up and down central and southern California, stealing horses by the hundreds.
+Excusing his crimes by telling everyone that he was “punishing” the whites for discrimination against those of Mexican and Spanish descent, he ranged up and down central and southern California, stealing horses by the hundreds.

-On August 17, 1871, Vasquez and two other outlaws robbed the Visalia stage coach between San Jose and Pacheco Pass.
-In no time they were pursued by a posse led by Sheriff Charles Lincoln who caught up with them, killing one, wounded Vasquez, and capturing the third.
+On August 17, 1871, Vasquez and two other outlaws robbed the Visalia stagecoach between San Jose and Pacheco Pass.
+In no time, they were pursued by a posse led by Sheriff Charles Lincoln, who caught up with them, killing one, wounded Vasquez, and capturing the third.
 Though wounded, Vasquez once again escaped to his Cantua Creek hideout.

-After he recovered, he once again hit the outlaw trail and on August 26, 1873, the gang robbed Snyder’s Store in Tres Pinos in San Benito County.
+After he recovered, he once again hit the outlaw trail, and on August 26, 1873, the gang robbed Snyder’s Store in Tres Pinos in San Benito County.
 Taking some $200 in gold, they also killed three innocent bystanders in the process.
-Though he was a wanted man before this crime, the killing of the three innocent people stepped up the pursuit of Vasquez and his outlaw cohorts.
+Though he was a wanted man before this crime, killing the three innocent people stepped up the pursuit of Vasquez and his outlaw cohorts.
 Governor Newton Booth immediately offered a $1,000 reward for his capture, an amount that would increase several times as Vasquez continued to elude the authorities.

 Over the next several months, Vasquez continued his life of crime but managed to elude the posses by hiding in the canyons around the Tejon Pass.
-One of his favorite hiding spots was a steep sloped rock formation about 40 miles north of Los Angeles, today known as Vasquez Rocks.
+One of his favorite hiding spots was a steeply sloped rock formation about 40 miles north of Los Angeles, today known as Vasquez Rocks.

-Vasquez “womanizing” would wind up being his downfall.
+Vasquez’s “womanizing” would wind up being his downfall.
 As he was hiding out at the cabin of “Greek George” Caralambo, a former camel driver for General Beale, the outlaw seduced a girl who lived nearby, making her pregnant.

 Vasquez’s loyal lieutenant, Clodovio Chavez, fled to Arizona after his Vasquez’s capture.
 On November 25, 1875, Chavez was shot and killed when he resisted arrest by lawmen near Yuma, Arizona.